S-06955

 Plain Language

-Developers of generative AI models or services made publicly available to New Yorkers — whether free or paid — must post detailed training data documentation on their website.
-The initial deadline is January 1, 2027, and updated documentation must be posted before each subsequent public release or substantial modification.
-The documentation must include a high-level summary covering twelve enumerated categories: dataset sources/owners, purpose alignment, data volume, data types, IP status (copyright/trademark/patent or public domain), licensing status, presence of personal information or PII, presence of aggregate consumer information, any cleaning or processing performed, data collection timeframes, dates datasets were first used, and use of synthetic data generation.
-The obligation applies retroactively to models released on or after January 1, 2022.
-Two narrow exemptions apply: AI solely for aircraft operation in national airspace, and AI developed for national security/military/defense purposes available only to federal entities.
-The definition of 'train' is broad — it includes testing, validating, and fine-tuning, meaning documentation must cover data used in all phases of model development.
+Developers of generative AI models or services that are made publicly available to New Yorkers — whether free or paid — must post detailed training data documentation on the developer's website.
+The initial deadline is January 1, 2027, and the obligation recurs before each subsequent release or substantial modification of any generative AI model or service released on or after January 1, 2022.
+The required documentation includes a high-level summary covering twelve enumerated categories: dataset sources or owners, how the data furthers the model's purpose, data point counts (ranges permitted), data types, IP status (copyright/trademark/patent or public domain), whether data was purchased or licensed, presence of personal information, presence of aggregate consumer information, data cleaning or processing applied, data collection timeframes, dates datasets were first used in development, and synthetic data use.
+Data point counts may be expressed in general ranges, and dynamic datasets may use estimated figures.
+Two narrow exemptions apply: aviation-only AI and national security AI available exclusively to federal entities.
+The bill contains no enforcement mechanism or penalties, creating a disclosure obligation without a specified consequence for noncompliance.

 Statutory Text